billpg/HashBack/README.md

 2. Append the following salt bytes to the byte array immediately after the `}` byte.
 (The added bytes are 64 ASCII capital letters.)
    - "EAHMPQJRZDKGNVOFSIBJCZGUQAFWKDBYEGHJRUZMKFYTQPOHADJBFEXTUWLYSZNC"<!--FIXED_SALT-->
 3. Hash the byte block including salt with a single round of SHA256.
-4. Encode the hash result using BASE-64, including the trailing hash.
+4. Encode the hash result using BASE-64, including the trailing equals.

 As all of the values are strings without control characters and all the JSON property names begin (by design) with a different capital letter, a simplified RFC 8785 generator could be used without needing to implement the full specification.